domainsofapp/domainsofapp.github.io/README.md

 https://www.domainsofapplicability.com/

 Originally, the first link above (GitHub Pages) redirected to the second b/c I paid for the second (b/c I like the name).
-I have stopped paying so the second URL no longer works -- please use the first URL.
+I have stopped paying so the second URL no longer works--please use the first URL.

 The design of this README and repository is modeled after Ref.
 [1].